 We Are Ready To Represent You!

 If you or someone you know has been charged with a felony or misdemeanor in Virginia – contact The Brown Firm PLLC immediately.
 Our criminal defense lawyers are highly experienced defending individuals in Virginia courts.
 We serve our clients by ensuring their side of the story is told and by protecting their rights in court.
-We make sure you understand your options by offering free initial consultations by phone or at our office.
+We make sure you understand your options by offering initial consultations by phone or at our office.
 If you are facing a felony or misdemeanor charge in Virginia, call The Brown Firm PLLC or, send us a message online to discuss your case.